Heterotic Footprints in Classical Gravity: PM dynamics from On-Shell soft amplitudes at one loop: Setup and methodology

-The dilaton field $\theta$ plays central role in the theory as its vacuum expectation value is related to the coupling of the theory as $\texttt{g}_{c}=e^{\sqrt{2}\langle\theta\rangle}$.
-The charged black hole solution takes the following form,
+The dilaton field $\theta$ plays a central role in the theory as its vacuum expectation value is related to the coupling of the theory as $\texttt{g}_{c}=e^{\sqrt{2}\langle\theta\rangle}$.
+The charged black hole solution (in unit of $G_N=1$) takes the following form \cite{Garfinkle:1990qj,GIBBONS1988741},

 Now, expanding the action around $\theta=\langle \theta\rangle:=\theta_0$ we get,